blacklightpy/vaultofknowledge/Trying to find the reference for a verse.md

+# UPDATE 24 July 2025: FOUND THE ANSWER

+It is at 3.313.117 in Mahabharata, Gita Press Gorakhpur edition.

+It is also found in Atmopadesah (use IAST diacritics to find it)

 # The Problem
 As I was studying Hinduism as part of creating this note: [[Trying to Consolidate Hinduism 1]], I saw in a website (link [here](https://web.archive.org/web/20210120002556/http://sanatanadhara.com/antakarana/)) that the verse ==maha:jano ena gathas sapandha== appeared in the Mahabharatha, as a reply Arjuna gave to a Yaksha.
 But I was not able to find any source for it while looking at the texts, and when ChatGPT rewrote it for me, I was able to find some results, but outside of some mentions made by ISKCON/Hare Krishna founder Prabhupada.